Skip to content

 When Will All 21 Million Bitcoin Be Mined?

 Given the current trajectory, Bitcoin halving is likely to repeat every four years (roughly) until the block reward becomes zero.
-It’s hard to say what the future price or reward trends will look like.
+It’s difficult to say what the future price or reward trends will look like.

-However, over 98% of the total Bitcoin supply will be mined by 2032.
+What to Know: 98% of the total Bitcoin supply will be mined by 2032.

 How Does the Bitcoin Halving Work?

-Bitcoin halving reduces the rate at which new Bitcoins are created and introduced into circulation.
-The process is programmed into the Bitcoin protocol and controls the supply and demand of Bitcoins.
+The process is programmed into the Bitcoin protocol and controls the supply and demand of Bitcoin.

-Here are some of the steps involved in a Bitcoin halving.
+Here are some of the steps involved in a Bitcoin halving:

 • Bitcoin Block Reward: The Bitcoin network creates a reward for miners for validating transactions and adding new blocks to the blockchain.
 Block rewards are the primary incentive for miners to secure the network.